7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administrator-Virtual-Networking.md

 # Azure Administrator - Virtual Networking

-Virtual Networks consist of one of more IP ranges that are typically from RFC 1918, but not exclusively.
+Virtual Networks consist of one of more Address Space(s) available IP ranges that are typically from RFC 1918, but not exclusively, which are allocating for you use within your VNet

 - Exists within a specific subscription
-- Exists within a specific region
+- Region VNet Peering - Exists within a specific region, peering two Vnets in same regions
+- Global VNet Peering - Exists within a different regions, peering two Vnets in two different two regions
 - The only public IPs avaliable are the one granted by Azure
 - Subnet creation lose **five** addresses: all 0s, 256, Azure Default Gateway, next two address after the Default gateway will be lost to DNS.
 	- /29 - would only have 3 addresses as you always lose the 5 above

+Network Interface Controller (NIC) - soft/hardware that interface between two device or protocol layer in a network communicating with IP

+Azure Network Interfaces (NICs):
+- Azure Network Interfaces are attached to azure VM instance
+- Without an NIC, an Azure VM instance would have no way to communicate
+- An Azure VM instance has to have an NIC and can have multiple NICs

+Route Table is table of data stored in router or network host that list routes to next destinations
+- By default Azure creates a route table with default routes (system routes) and associates them to your subnmets
+- You can override the system routes assigned to your subnets by creating a new route table and associating with a subnet

+Subnet is a logical division of an address space
+- Subnet requires a Route Table for access
+- Public and Prviate subnet describes whether a subnet is reachale from the internet or not
+- Azure has no concept of private and public subnets
+	- **Configure subnets to have ensure they do no reach the internet!**
+- Associate an NSG to protect traffic entering and leaving your subnet
+- Azure has special types of Gateway Subnet that is used by Azure Virtual Network Gateway

 #### Creating
 - Connect to Resource Group